-- The Cabonne Council reticulated water supply is connected and available to the site. - The Cabonne Council reticulated sewerage system is connected and available to the site. - Electricity is connected and available to the site. - Stormwater will be managed on-site and or diverted to the surrounding stormwater systems in Tilga, Ross and Rodd Streets. - The site will be accessed from an existing crossing on Tigla and Ross Streets.
-The locations of the accesses are shown on the site plan submitted with the DA.
+- The Cabonne Council reticulated water supply is connected and available to the site. - The Cabonne Council reticulated sewerage system is connected and available to the site. - Electricity is connected and available to the site.

+- Stormwater will be managed on-site and or diverted to the surrounding stormwater systems in McLaughlan Street. - There are existing toilets and waste bin facilities on the site. - The site will be accessed from an existing crossing on McLaughlan Street.
+The location of the access is shown on the site plan submitted with the DA. - On-street parking is available in McLaughlan Street and Obley Street.